 - If you plan to process the data with other modules, select only the primary variables to be converted, and then use Derive to compute derived parameters such as salinity, density, sound velocity, and oxygen. - If desired, you can select the same variable multiple times for the output .cnv file.
 If you do, data processing operations on that variable in other modules will use the last occurrence of the variable in the file.
 Example: Select Primary Conductivity, Primary Temperature, Pressure, and Primary Conductivity (again) for output variables (columns 1, 2, 3, and 4 respectively).
 Then, if you run Cell Thermal Mass, it will correct the conductivity in column 4 only, leaving column 1 uncorrected; you could plot the corrected and uncorrected conductivity to see the changes.
 If you then run Derive to calculate salinity, it will use the corrected conductivity in column 4 in the salinity calculation. - If you will use Derive to compute: - Salinity, density, or other parameters that depend on salinity include pressure, temperature, and conductivity in the output file.
 For a moored instrument without optional pressure sensor (SBE 16, 16plus, or 16plus-IM), if you select pressure as an output variable, Data Conversion inserts a column with the moored pressure (entered in the .con file Data dialog) in the output .cnv file.
 For a thermosalinograph (SBE 21 or 45), if you select pressure as an output variable, Data Conversion inserts a column of 0's for the pressure in the output .cnv file.
-The pressure column is needed for Derive to calculate salinity, density, etc. - Oxygen include in the output file (along with pressure, temperature, and conductivity) For SBE 13 or 23 oxygen current and oxygen temperature For SBE 43 oxygen value - If you will use Bin Average: - With depth bins include depth in the output file - With pressure bins include pressure in the output file - Pressure temperature is computed using a backward-looking, 30-second running average, to prevent bit transitions in pressure temperature from causing small jumps in computed pressure.
-Because the heavily insulated pressure sensor has a thermal time constant on the order of one hour, the 30-second average does not significantly alter the computed pressure temperature. - Oxygen, descent rate, and acceleration computed by SEASAVE and Data Conversion are somewhat different from values computed by Derive, because the algorithms calculate the derivative of the signal (oxygen signal for oxygen, pressure signal for descent rate and acceleration) with respect to time, using a linear regression to determine the slope.
-SEASAVE and Data Conversion compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values while acquiring data in real time.
-Derive uses a centered window (equal number of points before and after the scan; time window size is user input) to obtain a better estimate of the derivative.
-Use SEASAVE and Data Conversion to obtain a quick look at oxygen, descent rate, and acceleration; use Derive to obtain the most accurate values. - For an SBE 21 or 45 with a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.
+The pressure column is needed for Derive to calculate salinity, density, etc. - Oxygen include in the output file (along with pressure, temperature, and conductivity) For SBE 13 or 23 oxygen current and oxygen temperature For SBE 43 oxygen value - If you will use Bin Average: - ➤ With depth bins include depth in the output file - ➢ With pressure bins include pressure in the output file - Pressure temperature is computed using a backward-looking, 30-second running average, to prevent bit transitions in pressure temperature from causing small jumps in computed pressure.
+Because the heavily insulated pressure sensor has a thermal time constant on the order of one hour, the 30-second average does not significantly alter the computed pressure temperature. - Oxygen computed by SEASAVE and Data Conversion is somewhat different from values computed by Derive, because the algorithm uses the derivative of the oxygen signal with respect to time.
+SEASAVE and Data Conversion compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values of oxygen while acquiring data in real time.
+Derive uses a centered window (equal number of points before and after the scan) to obtain a better estimate of the derivative.
+Use SEASAVE and Data Conversion to obtain a quick look at oxygen values; use Derive to obtain the most accurate values. - For an SBE 21 or 45 with a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.